-PDF/X-1a (Parts 1 and 4 of this International Standard) defines a data format and its usage to permit the predictable dissemination of a compound entity to one or more locations as CMYK (and spot colour) data, in a form ready for final print reproduction, by transfer of a single file.
-This file contains all the content information necessary to process and render the document, as intended by the sender, coded inside a single PDF file.
+PDF/X-3 (Parts 3 and 6 of this International Standard) complements the other parts by defining a data format and its usage to permit the predictable dissemination of a compound entity to one or more locations, as colour-managed, CMYK, gray, RGB, and/or spot colour data, in a form ready for final print reproduction, by transfer of a single file.
+This file contains all the content information necessary to process and render the document, as intended by the sender, coded inside a single CDF file.
 No other parts, neither external files nor internally embedded files, are required or permitted.
 This exchange requires no prior knowledge of the sending and receiving environments and is sometimes referred to as "blind" exchange.
 It is platform- and transport-independent.
-Part 1 of this International Standard also includes a second conformance level, identified as PDF/X-1, that allows the use of OPI.